Oregon Trail: Other trails west

 Another route was established by Cornelius Vanderbilt across Nicaragua in 1849.
 The 120 mi long San Juan River to the Atlantic Ocean helps drain the 100 mi long Lake Nicaragua.
 From the western shore of Lake Nicaragua, it is only about 12 mi to the Pacific Ocean.
 Vanderbilt decided to use paddle wheel steamships from the U.S. to the San Juan River, small paddle wheel steam launches on the San Juan River, boats across Lake Nicaragua, and a stagecoach to the Pacific where connections could be made with another ship headed to California, Oregon, etc. Vanderbilt, by undercutting fares to the Isthmus of Panama and stealing many of the Panama Railroad workers, managed to attract roughly 30% of the California-bound steamboat traffic.
 All his connections in Nicaragua were never completely worked out before the Panama Railroad's completion in 1855.
 Civil strife in Nicaragua and payment to Cornelius Vanderbilt of a "non-compete" payment (bribe) of $56,000 per year killed the whole project in 1855.

 Another possible route consisted of taking a ship to Mexico traversing the country and then catching another ship out of Acapulco, Mexico to California, etc. This route was used by some adventurous travelers but was not too popular because of the difficulties of making connections and the often hostile population along the way.

 The Gila Trail going along the Gila River in Arizona, across the Colorado River and then across the Sonora Desert in California was scouted by Stephen Kearny's troops and later by Captain Philip St. George Cooke's Mormon Battalion in 1846 who were the first to take a wagon the whole way.
-This route was used by many gold-hungry miners in 1849 and later suffered from the disadvantage that you had to find a way across the very wide and very dry Sonora Desert.
+This route was used by many gold miners in 1849 and later suffered from the disadvantage that you had to find a way across the very wide and very dry Sonora Desert.
 It was used by many in 1849 and later as a winter crossing to California, despite its many disadvantages.

 From 1857 to 1861, the Butterfield Stage Line won the $600,000/yr.
 U.S. mail contract to deliver mail to San Francisco, California.
 As dictated by southern Congressional members, the 2800 mi route ran from St. Louis, Missouri through Arkansas, Oklahoma Indian Territory, Texas, New Mexico Territory, and across the Sonora Desert before ending in San Francisco, California.
 Employing over 800 at its peak, it used 250 Concord Stagecoaches seating 12 very crowded passengers in three rows.
 It used 1,800 heads of stock, horses, and mules and 139 relay stations to ensure the stages ran day and night.
 A one-way fare of $200 delivered a very thrashed and tired passenger into San Francisco in 25 to 28 days.
 After traveling the route, New York Herald reporter Waterman Ormsby said, "I now know what Hell is like.
 I've just had 24 days of it."